flashbots/suave-execution-geth/README.md

 `suave-execution-geth` is a minimal fork of geth which implements the [SUAVE Execution Namespace](suave-execution-geth).
-The namespace is turned on by default ovre http and ipc.
+The namespace is turned on by default for http and ipc.

 ## Go Ethereum